cloudmesh-community/book/chapters/doc/type.md

 -   integrates well with directory structure
 -   powerful markup language (reStructuredText)
 -   can be hosted on github via github pages
--   can integare other renderers such as Markdown
+-   can integrate other renderers such as Markdown
--   automatic table of content, tebale of index
+-   automatic table of content, table of index
 -   code documentation integration
 -   search
 -   written in python and using bash, so extensions and custom